MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 ---
-title: Create and connect to an Azure SQL database using .NET
+title: Connect to and query Azure SQL database using .NET and the SqlClient library
 description: Learn how to connect to an Azure SQL database and query data using .NET
 author: alexwolfmsft
 ms.author: alexwolf